oganm/wizaRd/data-raw/_posts/2015-07-14-dispel-evil-and-good.markdown

 **Break Enchantment.** As your action, you touch a creature you can reach that is charmed, frightened, or possessed by a celestial, an elemental, a fey, a fiend, or an undead.
 The creature you touch is no longer charmed, frightened, or possessed by such creatures.

 **Dismissal.** As your action, make a melee spell attack against a celestial, an elemental, a fey, a fiend, or an undead you can reach.
 On a hit, you attempt to drive the creature back to its home plane.
-The creature must succeed on a Charisma saving throw or be sent back to its home plane (if it isn't there already).
-If they aren't on their home plane, undead are sent to the Shadowfell, and fey are sent to the Feywild.
+The creature must succeed on a Charisma saving throw or be sent back to its home plane (if it isn’t there already).
+If they aren’t on their home plane, undead are sent to the Shadowfell, and fey are sent to the Feywild.